 Master of Missiology

-The Master of Missiology Degree is a 49 hour Master's degree that serves to equip, develop and train students for a competent and biblically contextual ministry in a cross-cultural context in either an urban or global setting.
-It is only offered at our campuses in Northern and Southern California.
+The Master of Missiology Degree is a 49 hour Master's degree that serves to equip, develop and train students for a competent and biblically contextual ministry in a cross-cultural context in an urban or global setting.
+It is only offered at campuses in Northern and Southern California.

 The Master of Missiology equips students to: